Laser Cut Nickel

 Though discovered in the cobalt mines of Los, Hälsingland, Sweden, the vast majority of the world’s Nickel is mined from the following countries:

 Nickel is most widely a component of stainless steel.
 Today around 65 to 70% of all Nickel finds its way into stainless steel alloys.
-The next largest portion of 9% to plating applications, both decorative
+The next largest portion of 9% to plating applications, both decorative and protective purposes.

 Nickel is also widely used as a catalyst for hydrogenation.
 Also as a main component in battery manufacturing.

 Mu-metal, a material that has the ability to shield from magnetic waves is largely made up of Nickel.

 Mu-metal consists approximately of 80% Ni 20% Fe (Iron) with some traces of Mo (Molybdenum).
 Mumetal can be cut very well with IR lasers.
 This is often used in the automotive industry to protect sensitive

 Nickel in its crystalline form takes a face-centered cubic structure which gives it its high ductility.
 Due to this property Nickel is added to steel to increase its weldability.

 Nickel is an excellent choice as an upgrade from stainless steel laser-cut parts.
 For solder paste stencils, Nickel offers excellent paste release, smooth geometry, and a very clean finish.
 Processing Nickel does have its difficulties.
 For example, the highly reflective surface makes the initial laser penetration a little harder and Optical scanning much more difficult.
 Nickel is workable and strong at very low thicknesses.
 We tend to use 0.5, 1, or 2 mil sheets which are often used for next-gen EV batteries.